Installation

 )

-Note that this is also possible in “vanilla” ggplot.
-Following our earlier discussion of after_stat():
+It’s interesting to note that this is also possible in “vanilla” ggplot.
+Following our earlier discussion of after_stat()

 # Suppress warning from mapping to `outliers` aesthetic